 Heavy Metal Testing

-Heavy metal toxicity is becoming more and more prevalent with the toxins we are putting into our environment.
+Heavy metal burden is becoming more and more prevalent with the toxins we are putting into our environment.
 Elevated levels of mercury, lead, cadmium etc can significantly impair biomolecular functions in the body leading to disease.
-Heavy metals have been associated to conditions such as cardiovascular disease, diabetes, alzheimers, osteoporosis, MS, lupus, autoimmune disease, autism and many others.
 Prior to testing your Doctor will request blood work to assess your health.
 You will then be asked to complete comprehensive laboratory testing and kidney function testing to ensure chelation safety.
 To test for heavy metal levels, you will then complete either or both a blood or urine test to assess for both acute exposure and chronic body burden to establish heavy metal levels in the body and to better select the correct course of chelation therapy per heavy metal elevated.

-Chelation involves administering a chemical to the body that is able to bind those metal ions and remove them from the blood through the kidneys into the urine.
+Chelation involves administering a chemical to the body that is able to bind those metal ions and remove them.
 Chelating agents may be administered orally, rectally or intravenously.